YvesBoyadjian/glintercept/README.md

 This can be useful when using an AMD GPU or APU, as AMD OpenGL driver returns an error code more frequently than other vendors.

 ## About
-GLIntercept is a OpenGL function call interceptor for Windows that will intercept and log **all** [OpenGL](http://www.opengl.org) calls.
+GLIntercept GL_NO_ERROR_edition is a OpenGL function call interceptor for Windows that will intercept and log **all** [OpenGL](http://www.opengl.org) calls.
+It will also return most the time GL_NO_ERROR when calling glGetError(), event if there was errors declared by the graphics driver.

 ## Binaries
 Binaries of releases can be downloaded [here](https://github.com/YvesBoyadjian/glintercept/releases)